 Let’s go with the third and easiest approach and use EasyAutoTagging to append custom UTMs to all of your links and link Facebook Ads account to Google Analytics.

-Now create your UTM Profile, this profile will be used for tagging and import definitions Learn more about UTM Profile
+Now create your UTM Profile.
+Your UTM Profile will be used for both tagging and cost data import definitions.

 Enhanced Ecommerce Settings